Abu Omar case: Convictions

-On November 4, 2009, an Italian judge convicted 22 suspected or known CIA agents, a U.S. Air Force (USAF) colonel and two Italian secret agents of the kidnap, delivering the first legal convictions in the world against people involved in the CIA's extraordinary renditions program.
-Former Milan CIA base chief Robert Seldon Lady received eight years in prison.
-The rest of the Americans, including former Milan U.S. consular official Sabrina De Sousa, and USAF Lieutenant Colonel Joseph L. Romano, at the time of conviction commander of the 37th Training Group at Lackland Air Force Base, Texas, got five years each.
-The convicts were also ordered to each pay €1 million to Nasr and €500,000 to his wife.
-Three Americans, including the then-Rome CIA station chief Jeffrey Castelli and two other diplomats formerly assigned to the U.S. Embassy in Rome, as well as the former head of Italian military intelligence Nicolo Pollari and four other Italian secret service agents were acquitted due to diplomatic immunity.
+On November 4, 2009, an Italian judge convicted 22 suspected CIA agents, a U.S. Air Force colonel, and two Italian secret agents — the first convictions anywhere in a case involving CIA extraordinary rendition.
+Robert Seldon Lady received eight years; other Americans, including Sabrina De Sousa and Lieutenant Colonel Joseph L. Romano, received five years each.
+Each convicted defendant was ordered to pay Nasr €1 million and his wife €500,000.
+Three Americans — including former Rome CIA station chief Castelli and two other diplomats — along with Pollari and four other Italian agents were acquitted on grounds of diplomatic immunity.